azat-co/aws-intro/labs/05-pager-duty.md

 * Create an autoscaling group and launch an instance
 * Have autoscaling group launch an instance when CPU load is > 15% for 1 min on the instance in the launch group.

 # Walk-through

+1. Create a launch configuration with 1 Node app with user data to start an HTTP server (config from lab 2, user data has modified Node Hello Wolrd app)
+1. Create an autoscaling group
+1. Create an autoscaling policy to increase instances by 1 when CPU load is > 15% for 1 min
+1. Load test it with loadtest npm module to see a new instance is created
+1. Remove autoscaling group
+1. Terminate instances

 If you would like to attempt the task, go skip the walk-through and for the task directly.
 However, if you need a little bit more hand holding or you would like to look up some of the commands or code or settings, then follow the walk-through.

 ## 1. Create an EC2 Launch Configuration for One Instance